 The validation process naturally requires inspection and testing, but also means labs must perform ongoing monitoring to demonstrate continued compliance (as these standards are never “one and done”; it’s more like “all day, every day”).

-Having a comprehensive cleanroom monitoring strategy that combines data acquisition, analysis and reporting is evermore critical as it can support validation, ongoing compliance efforts, and protect valuable scientific work.
+Having a comprehensive cleanroom environmental monitoring strategy that combines data acquisition, analysis and reporting is evermore critical as it can support validation, ongoing compliance efforts, and protect valuable scientific work.

 Cleanroom Validation Parameters